-Practice Name, Address, and Phone Number:
+Practice Name, Address, and Phone Number

-APPENDIX D Palomar Community College District Student COVID-19 Vaccination Plan
+APPENDIX D Palomar Community College District Student COVID-19 Vaccination Plan (Suspended on May 31, 2022)

 Purpose

 The Palomar Community College District is committed to providing a safe and healthy campus.
 In furtherance of this commitment, this plan intends to mitigate the risks surrounding exposure to COVID-19 by requiring that all students who are on District premises have received the full COVID-19 vaccine.